cplan85/Heroes-App/README.md

 Environment Variables:
 Instead of writing out a full string for the http call, the localhost is indicated in the environment, while a product variable is to be included for production.

+CanLoad and CanActivate Authorization Guards:
+This app has both CanLoad and CanActivate implemented to protect the heroes Route.
+I learned that CanLoad functions exactly when the application structure is implementing lazyLoading of modules.
+Once a module is loaded within the app, CanActivate must be used to guard against revisting the restricted page.

 ---